Understanding Home Warranty Payout Limits

 Step 4: Check Depreciation Language

 Look for language like "actual cash value," "depreciated value," or "fair market value" in the payout section.
 These phrases signal that older items will receive reduced payouts.
 Prefer contracts that specify replacement cost or contain no depreciation language.
+Watch closely for hidden exclusions that can quietly shrink your effective coverage.

-Understanding what a home warranty covers in full — including what's excluded — is essential context alongside understanding payout limits.
-You should also factor in the cost of a home warranty plan against the coverage caps to determine real value.
+Understanding what a home warranty covers in full, including what's excluded, is essential context alongside understanding payout limits.
 For a deeper dive on how companies actually decide to repair versus replace, visit our home warranty repair vs. replace guide.
+If you're weighing whether a warranty even makes sense financially, compare it against a dedicated savings strategy in our home warranty vs. saving money breakdown.

 Frequently Asked Questions